anetaclaudia/vocabulary-frontend/README.md

 The application's back-end is available [here](https://github.com/anetaclaudia/vocabulary-backend)

 ## Prerequisites for running the application
+###### What do I add to env variables exactly?
 Make sure you have Node.js installed on your device, and it is added to your environment variable.

 ## Running the application locally
 These instructions only include running application's front-end.
 To see instructions about back-end, go see [back-end's project](https://github.com/anetaclaudia/vocabulary-backend)
 1. Download or clone the project.
-2. Open the project in your preferred IDE or run it form commandline.
+2. Open the project in your preferred IDE or run it from the command-line.
-3. Open IDE's inner terminal - make sure your directory is `vocabulary-frontend`.
+3. Open IDE's inner terminal - make sure you are in `vocabulary-frontend` directory.
 If you're running the project from the command line, same goes here - switch into the project directory.
    - In your project directory, run `npm install` - it should add all the needed node modules.
+     ###### -g is global, does it work without?
-   - Add Angular CLI to the project.
-For that, run `npm install -g @angular/cli`
+   - Install Angular CLI `npm install -g @angular/cli`
    - Run `npm run ng build`
    - Run `ng serve`
    - Application's front-end should be accessible from your browser on `http://localhost:4200/`.